Let’s say something is really annoying you.

 Now, you’ve heard you should let your meat “rest” for a while before you serve it, so you set it aside for a few minutes.
 Or, maybe the sides aren’t ready, or you’re having trouble rounding up your guests.
 Regardless, it’s a little while before you’re ready to carve.

-The moment finally arrives, and you start to slice off servings of your beautiful medium-rare roast and… it’s grey-brown inside.
+The moment finally arrives, and you start to slice off servings of your beautiful medium-rare roast and… it’s gray-brown inside.
 (Insert dramatic “Nooooooooooo!” here.)

 What happened?
 Carryover cooking, my friend; the roast kept cooking after you removed it from the heat, and now you’ve overshot your target temperature.